-Traveling right now is a bit of a mess, and the holidays will likely only make it worse.
-And while most states are encouraging residents to stay home this Thanksgiving, the airports are likely to be as packed as ever.
-So if you're planning to head out of state for Thanksgiving (and want to stay as safe as possible), you might want to reference this list of states that are requiring travelers to self quarantine for 14 days or present a negative COVID-19 test when visiting.
+Traveling right now is a bit of a mess, and the holidays are only making it worse.
+And while most states are encouraging residents to stay home throughout the holiday season and the extended winter, the airports are likely to be as packed as ever.
+So if you're planning to head out of state any time in the near future (and want to stay as safe as possible), you might want to reference this list of states that are requiring travelers to self quarantine for 14 days or present a negative COVID-19 test when visiting.

 Here are the rules broken down by state (listed in alphabetical order).
 If states are not listed, there are no travel restrictions currently in place.